SystemsApproach/private5g/README.rst

 <https://www.systemsapproach.org>`__, with an online version published at
 `https://5G.systemsapproach.org <https://5g.systemsapproach.org>`__.

-For those users looking for our earlier 5G book, *Mobile 5G Networks:
+For those users looking for our earlier 5G book, *5G Mobile Networks:
 A Systems Approach*, published as this URL, you can still find source for it archived on `GitHub <https://github.com/SystemsApproach/5g>`__.
-This new book subsumes the material covered in the old one, plus goes into signficicant detail about how Private 5G is being implemented and deployed as a managed cloud service.
+This new book incorporates the background material covered in the old one, plus goes into signficicant detail about how Private 5G is implemented and deployed as a managed cloud service.

 To track progress and receive notices about new versions, you can follow the project on